honeymelon-app/honeymelon/CONTRIBUTING.md

 ## License

-By contributing to Honeymelon, you agree that your contributions will be licensed under the MIT License.
+By contributing to Honeymelon, you agree that your contributions will be licensed under Honeymelon's Proprietary License and become the property of Jerome Thayananthajothy.

 ---